implse/Recursion/README.md

   - If it works out continue, otherwise unmake choice and try again.
   - If no option worked, return fail result which triggers backtracking.(un-making earlier decisions)

-An algorithm backtrack when the current solution is invalid.
+An algorithm `backtrack` when the current solution is invalid.

-Most problems uses backtracking.
+Most problems uses `backtracking`.

 ### Backtracking Problems:

   - Depth First search.
   - N Queens.
+  - Sudoku
   - Knapsack problem. (depends on implementation)

 ### Non Backtracking Problems